adcrn/renda/README.md

 The program initially used `std::async` to generate a promise/future for each pixel that needed to be traced.
 Early work resulted in interleaved writes to `std::cout`, which would lead to a scrambled image upon piping stdout to a PPM image.
 Futures that operated on an image array were then stored in a vector to work within the constraints of the `std::async` paradigm.
-Issues related to this implementation were deemed more trouble than they were worth and the program was moved to a more sensible `std::thread` implementation instead.
+There was a massive amount of context switching due to the behavior of `std::async`'s launch behavior and that severely slowed the rendering process.
+Thus, the program was moved to a more sensible `std::thread` implementation instead in which _n - 1_ worker threads are created (where _n_ is equal to the amount of cores on one's system) and an equal partition of the image is passed to each thread.
+The main thread also handles a portion of the image as well.
+This virtually eliminated all superfluous context switching and resulted in a much shorter rendering time.

 ### Current Progress
 Finished the implementation of techniques described in _Ray Tracing in One